nobody43/zabbix-mini-IPMI/README.md

 ## Planned features
 - remote `-v` debug
-- zabbix sender for `temp-disk.py`, more optimized script
+- zabbix-sender for `temp-disk.py`, more optimized script
 - Low-Level Discovery for all scripts
 - voltage and fan monitoring for BSD